Kevin Bartlett (Australian rules footballer): Media career

 Bartlett joined Channel 7 in Melbourne immediately after his playing retirement, appearing regularly on World of Sport and hosting the Junior Supporters Club.
 In 1984, Bartlett was crowned King of Moomba.
 He also wrote for the Sun News Pictorial.
 His media commitments were put on hold during his four-year stint as Richmond coach.
-He has great all-round interest in most sports, and is one of the few ex-Australian football players who has carved out a career commentating on all manner of sports.
-From 2004, he was radio host on Melbourne's dedicated sports radio station, SEN – first with Hungry for Sport, a morning show playing on his nickname of "Hungry", and then with KB and the Doc in the afternoon with John "Dr Turf" Rothfield beginning in 2018.
-He also commentated Saturday and Sunday matches for SEN. He previously had hosted the breakfast program on Sport 927 until 2003.
-He commentated on cable-TV for Fox Footy and was the host of the popular nostalgia show Grumpy Old Men on Fox Footy until the channel's closure at the end of the 2006 season.
+He has a great all-around interest in most sports and is one of the few ex-Australian football players who has carved out a career commentating on all manner of sports.
+From 2004, he was a radio host on Melbourne's dedicated sports radio station, SEN – first with Hungry for Sport, a morning show playing on his nickname of "Hungry", and then with KB and the Doc in the afternoon with John "Dr Turf" Rothfield beginning in 2018.
+He also commentated on Saturday and Sunday matches for SEN. He previously hosted the breakfast program on Sport 927 until 2003.
+He commentated on cable TV for Fox Footy and was the host of the popular nostalgia show Grumpy Old Men on Fox Footy until the channel's closure at the end of the 2006 season.
 He also did a Richmond-centric official alternate commentary for FOX's broadcast of Richmond vs. North Melbourne in June 2014 called "Press Red for Kev" in response to the "Press Red for Ed" Collingwood-centric alternate commentaries led by Eddie McGuire.

 On 13 September 2008, he appeared in a Toyota Memorable Moments advertisement.
-The advertisement includes Bartlett recreating his seven goals from the 1980 VFL Grand Final, as well as his famous 'comb-over' hair style, which comedian Dave Lawson recreates by shaving his own hair on camera.
+The advertisement includes Bartlett recreating his seven goals from the 1980 VFL Grand Final, as well as his famous 'comb-over' hairstyle, which comedian Dave Lawson recreates by shaving his own hair on camera.
 Geelong's Matthew Scarlett impersonated the haircut, at his 'Mad Monday' celebrations after the 2008 Grand Final.

 Bartlett and fellow Richmond legend Matthew Richardson were also featured on an official 2018 recording of We're From Tigerland.

 In 2019, Bartlett departed SEN following a dispute with management.
 Following this he joined the 3AW football call team as a Sunday caller.

+In 2024 Kevin Bartlett reunited with his good friend Dr Turf and released ‘The Bald and the Beautiful’ podcast - they have appeared on several media forums together in their media careers.